 Geolocation notes (1) [ collapse]

-Reports of the incident mention the Al Abr District (مديرية العبر) for which the generic coordinates are: 15.902375, 47.219628.
+Reports of the incident mention a vehicle being struck in the vicinity of Al Abr (العبر), approximately 60km from the Al Ruwayk IDP camp, west of Ghwayraban (غويربان), the generic coordinates for this possible location are: 16.039178, 46.632381.
 Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.

 United States Armed Forces Assessment:

 Email to Bureau of Investigative Journalism A spokesperson told the Bureau of Investigative Journalism: "After a thorough review of the facts and circumstances of each civilian casualty report you provided, all four were assessed to be non-credible."

 C. U.S. military action in Yemen against al-Qa’ida in the Arabian Peninsula (AQAP) and ISIS During 2018, U.S. forces deployed to Yemen continued to work towards disrupting and degrading the terrorist threat posed by AQAP and ISIS.
 U.S. forces conducted 36 airstrikes against AQAP and ISIS operatives and facilities in Yemen and supported United Arab Emirates and Yemen-led efforts to clear AQAP from Shabwah Governorate.
 DoD has no credible reports of civilian casualties resulting from U.S. military actions in Yemen during 2018.